yakbrother/timeaton-yakticus/src/content/blog/allonz-y-basic-typography.md

 ---
-title: "Allonz-Y: Basic CSS Typography"
+title: Allonz-Y - Basic CSS Typography
-date: 2023-05-14T12:14:14+02:00
+date: 2023-05-14
-draft: false
+description: |
-description: "A few notes on starting my first framework."
+  A few notes on starting my first UI framework.
+tags:
+  - CSS
+  - Front End
+  - UI
 ---

 Part of me appreciates Tailwind CSS.
 It’s easy to use, especially for layouts, but I think that “utility” approaches to CSS are a bit much sometimes.
 This is especially the case in rendering dynamic content - such as a blog or user-edited pages.